 Regardless of what class of service you are flying, there are lounges that you can enter by paying at the door.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-If sleeping in N’Djili International Airport does not appeal to you, it is best to head back into Kinshasa city center, as there are no hotels near the airport.
+If sleeping in Kinshasa N’djili Airport does not appeal to you, it is best to head back into the city where there are hotels available:

 WiFi is available at Kinshasa Airport inside the lounges.
 As of this update we were unable to confirm whether internet access is available elsewhere in the terminal.
 If you know, click here to update this airport guide.